pikinder/DQN/README.md

 * Loss clipping from DeepMind's nature paper[2] is used.
 For the implementation I looked at [6].
 * For pre-processing, I crop according to Andrej Karpathy's pre-processing [7].
 Convert to RGB and rescale to 84 by 84.
 * On the atari games, the replay memory must use uint8 to limit memory usage.
-* I use _DeterministicPong-v3_ and _DeterministicBreakOut_v3_.
+* I use _PongDeterministic-v3_ and _BreakOutDeterministic_v3_.
 This uses the same deterministic frame skipping as in the deepmind publications (4 frames).
-This makes learning much faster compared to the _Pong-v0_ and _BreakOut-v0_ environments.
+It also disables random actions on the skipped frames.
+This makes learning much faster compared to the _Pong-v0_ and _BreakOut-v0_ environments (rough estimate: 4 times faster on pong).
 * Using a Nvidia Titan X on Pong, the model performs sensible actions after about 2-3 hours.
 At this point it is not able to beat the AI.
 To beat the AI a bit more than 1.3*10**6 frames are needed.
 To get to this point it took 10 hours of training time, which is short for these games.
 I did not train longer because of my limited number of GPUs

 ## Content